temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [client](#options-set-for-client).

-### temporal task-queue describe: Provides information for Workers that have recently polled on this Task Queue.
+### temporal task-queue describe: Provides task reachability and pollers information for Workers on this Task Queue.

+The `temporal task-queue describe` command provides task reachability information for the requested versions and all task types, which can be used to safely retire Workers with old code versions, provided that they were assigned a Build ID.

+The reachability states of a Build ID are:
+    - `Reachable`: the Build ID may be used by new workflows or activities (based on versioning rules), or there are open workflows or backlogged activities assigned to it.
+    - `ClosedWorkflowsOnly`: the Build ID does not have open workflows, and is not reachable by new workflows, but MAY have closed workflows within the namespace retention period.
+    - `Unreachable`: indicates that this Build ID is not used for new executions, nor has been used by any existing execution within the retention period.

+Task reachability is eventually consistent; there may be a delay until it converges to the most accurate value but it is designed in a way to take the more conservative side until it converges.
+For example, `Reachable` is more conservative than `ClosedWorkflowsOnly`.

+There is a non-trivial cost of computing task reachability, use the flag `--report-reachability` to enable it.

-The `temporal task-queue describe` command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue).
+This command also provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue).

 The [Server](/concepts/what-is-the-temporal-server) records the last time of each poll request.
 A `LastAccessTime` value